ipdb/website/_src/privacy.md

 We will not share or sell the identifiable personal information we collect or generate except as we explain in this section.

-We may share personal information with BigchainDB GmbH, the company responsible for the development of the software IPDB runs on.
-This information will be used in accordance with the [BigchainDB Privacy Policy](https://bigchaindb.com/privacy) and our information sharing agreement with BigchainDB.

 We may share non-personal or aggregate information, such as usage statistics for the site.

 ## Cookies